 Millions of people have already fallen below the poverty line.
 In just a few months of Covid-19, extreme poverty went up for the first time in 20 years.

-Wealthy countries have had the means to intervene early to protect people and businesses, by pumping $9.8 trillion into their economies, the biggest chunk of the total of $11.7 trillion spent globally, to cope with the fallout from the pandemic.
+Wealthy countries have had the means to intervene early to protect people and businesses, by pumping $9.8 trillion into their economies, the biggest chunk of the total of $11.7 trillion spent globally in 2020, to cope with the fallout from the pandemic.
 But low- and middle-income countries have not been able to do the same.

 A report by Oxfam reviewed the government measures to support people through the pandemic in 126 low- and middle-income countries, including numerous kinds of benefits for those affected, and found that 97% of the support provided was inadequate to meet basic needs.